AheheXx1982/wenxin/README_EN.md

 ## 📖 Project Overview

-Upon first encountering this theme, I was deeply captivated.
-Thanks to my unique combination of nearsightedness and presbyopia, I developed a keen eye for detail.
-However, as the original author has been too busy with work to provide regular updates, and given my own limited technical skills, it took considerable effort to achieve modest improvements.
-At the very least, it now works well for my personal use.
-Building upon the original theme, I've made both necessary and unnecessary modifications to enhance system performance.
-I'd conservatively rate my innovative spirit at a full five-star level~
+When I first encountered this theme, its play of light and shadow was as dazzling as a surging galaxy, leaving me utterly enchanted.
+Thanks to my dual "wisdom eyes" of nearsightedness and presbyopia, I could appreciate its charm.
+However, since the hostess has been too busy with work to update it, and my own technical skills are rather limited, I was almost at a loss at the beginning.

+Fortunately, I’m not too old yet and still able to tinker around.
+After some effort, I finally achieved a modest result.
+At least it works fine for my own use.
+Moreover, I made a few necessary and optional tweaks to the original theme to improve and enhance system performance.
+By my rough estimation, this spirit of innovation already deserves a five-star rating~

-I extend my heartfelt gratitude to the original author and to Cosine for their valuable contributions and guidance.
-I'm also thankful for my own diligence and unwavering determination to learn.
-To be honest, just half a month ago, I didn't even know how to use GitHub or VS Code.
-Yet my enthusiasm has never waned.
-Sometimes, in my eagerness to modify the code, I would stay up until 4 AM—truly proving that age is just a number when it comes to passion and capability!
+Thanks to the original author and to Cosine for their contributions and guidance, and also to myself for being diligent and so eager to learn.
+To be honest, just half a month ago I didn’t even know how to use GitHub or VS Code.
+Despite all the difficulties, my passion has never wavered.
+Sometimes, just to fix a piece of code, this “old fellow” could still stay up until 4:30 in the morning—truly proving that age is no barrier, and that the old ox still has plenty of strength left~

-Special thanks to ChatGPT, Gemini, Tongyi Lingma, and its international cousin Qoder.
-With my affectionate care and meticulous guidance, they collaborated seamlessly to accomplish highly effective work.
-This collaboration even boosted my IQ from 250 to 250+ in an instant, fulfilling my reverse evolution from an advanced human to a programming primate.
-Perhaps this is the essence of returning to simplicity and authenticity~
+Special thanks to ChatGPT, Gemini, Tongyi Lingma, and its foreign cousin Qoder.
+Under my warm care and meticulous guidance, they worked together in harmony and finally managed to deliver a barely acceptable answer sheet.
+This even made my IQ soar instantly from 250 to 250+, marking a reverse evolution from human to (programming) ape.
+Perhaps this is what people mean by the true essence of “returning to simplicity.” ~

 ---